ipref/ref/embedding_references.md

   IPREF option fields:

-    option      - copy of the option or extension header first octed (not used)
+    option      - copy of the option or extension header first octet (ignored)

     length      - length per respective option or extension header (36 or 4)